 When to choose Singapore Taxation

 Singapore Taxation is open to all CPA Program candidates.
 However, you must be able to sit the exam in Singapore.
-Additionally, valuable face-to-face tutorials which support this subject are also held in Singapore, these tutorials are highly recommended but are not compulsory to attend.
+Valuable face-to-face tutorials supporting this subject are also held in Singapore.
+These tutorials are highly recommended, but are not compulsory to attend.

 The Singapore Taxation exam consists of 100 per cent written response questions.
 The exam for the Singapore Taxation subject is closed book.
 You can only bring the approved tax acts recommended in the study guide into the exam.

 The Singapore Taxation exam is only held in Singapore on one fixed date.
 You must be available to attend an exam on the fixed date.

 Please ensure you read the related rules and regulations before you enrol in this subject.